alexrvandam/Descriptron/README.md

 # Descriptron
-A Detectron2 model zoo of dark taxa morphology and computer vision to make it useful for taxonomists
+A model zoo for dark taxa morphology and computer vision to make it useful for taxonomists

 Descriptron Version
 v0.1.0